 On the weekend after Bike Anywhere Day, there was a 37% increase in ridership on recreational sites compared to other weekends.
 However, the following week and weekend saw no statistically significant change from typical ridership across any site type.

-Comparison of the Thursday following Bike Anywhere Day vs. the Thursday before Bike Anywhere Day.
-No significant change in bike volumes was recorded.
+Total bike counts on the Thursday before Bike Anywhere Day vs. the Thursday after Bike Anywhere Day.

 Though more research is needed to come to any solid conclusions, this study does show one thing quite clearly: that is, that there is a willingness among the population to bike more and that there is demand for more bicycle infrastructure and bike events.